-All students must complete 16 of their last 32 semester credit hours in residence.
-To be considered in "residence", students must be registered for classes at Providence or through one of its approved affiliate programs.
+Residence Requirement: All students must complete 24 of their last 30 semester credits in residence.
+To be considered "in residence", students must be registered for classes at Providence.
 Transfer students should expect to be enrolled at Providence for at least four semesters.